aymannel/organic-network/README.md

 ![projectimage](img/network3.png)

 ## Description
 organic-network is a Python script that scrapes [organic-chemistry.org](https://www.organic-chemistry.org) for all of its named reactions and the reactions they are related to.
-This link is then iterated over to create a collection of markdown files directly in my Obsidian vault.
-It is then possible to visualise which reactions are related to each other and can be used as a revision resource.
+A collection of markdown files are generated directly into my Obsidian vault.
+It is then possible to visualise which reactions are related to each other.
+To be used as a revision resource.

 ## Features
 - Interactive network map depicting relationship between named reactions from [organic-chemistry.org](https://www.organic-chemistry.org)